 Since Ocala is called the Horse Capital of the World, there are plenty of places to admire and horses or horse-themed sites including painted horse sculptures.
 These sculptures emerged from the 2001 public art project by the Marion Cultural Alliance called Horse Fever.
 Since then, more than 85 works were created and are enjoyed by visitors.
 My dog and I strolled through opens in a new windowdowntown Ocala to admire some of these stunning works.

 Several Ocala restaurants welcome dogs and two Radcliff and I enjoyed were Horse & Hounds Restaurant and Hungry Bear Drive-In.

-Horse & Hounds Restaurant fits the horse-theme of Ocala and our server was very accommodating to us.
-We sat on the outdoor patio and she brought Radcliff a bowl of water and some dog treats, which he gobbled up.
+opens in a new windowHorse & Hounds Restaurant fits the horse-theme of Ocala and our server was very accommodating to us.
+We sat on the outdoor patio and she brought Radcliff a bowl of water and he slurped it up.
 There were many delicious choices to choose off the British-American-fare menu and I enjoyed a fresh spinach salad and the ooey, gooey shepherds pie.